touyu/Fluxer/README.md

 }
 ```

-Fluxer have some useful initializers for View.
+Fluxer have some useful initializers for Views.

 The following two codes have the same meaning.
 ```swift